marcosumali/Robocron/README.md

 # Robocron
 This is a project to create a robot that functioning as an automation tools for liking post on instagram based on: targeted hastags, home page, explore page and follower post.
+Purpose of this program is to increase followers and engagement rate on Instagram.

+Tech stack: express REST-API framework, Cron job and Puppeteer.

+# Prerequisites
+1. ENV Files
+Env file with detail of your Instagram account.
+INSTAEMAIL_0=xxx.xxx@gmail.com
+INSTAPASSWORD_0=xxxxxx
+2. CSV Files

+# Server Routes
+PORT must be defined at 5000.
+* /robo/hashtaglike
+Perform like automation tools based on reversed hashtags and number of pictures to be liked per hashtag that should be saved inside CSV files in the controller section based on your account's niche.
+* /robo/homepagelike
+Perform like automation tools based on pictures on your homepage up to 10 pictures.
+* /robo/activitylike
+Perform like automation tools based on 10 other user's activity on your page which will automatically liking 2 pictures per user.
+* /robo/discoverlike
+Perform like automation tools based on 10 other user on discovery page which will automatically liking 2 pictures per user.

+# Remarks
+Automation is limited up to certain numbers per activities because Instagram monitor unusual activities including liking pictures too much in certain minutes.
+Automation will be started on hourly basis using Cron Job.